canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 ### You will only need

-- a Charmed Kubernetes Cluster
+- a Charmed Kubernetes cluster

+If you do not have a Charmed Kubernetes cluster, you can refer to the following [tutorial][https://tutorials.ubuntu.com/tutorial/get-started-charmed-kubernetes#0] to spin up one in minutes.
+Charmed Kubernetes is a production-grade Kubernetes offering from Canonical which is fully compliant with the upstream project.
+Get Charmed Kubernetes right away and benefit from simplified deployments and operations provided by Juju charms.

-## Deploying StorageOS
+## Cluster preparation
 Duration: 2

-Make sure that your kubernetes-master is configured to allow privileged.
+Make sure that your Kubernetes Master is configured to allow kubeapi-server to run in privileged mode.

 `juju config kubernetes-master allow-privileged=true`

-## Setting Up
+## Setting up StorageOS
 Duration: 5
-### Getting Started
+### Getting started

-To get StorageOS up and started there are three steps:
+To get StorageOS up and running follow these three easy steps:

-- Install the Storage OS operator
+- Install the StorageOS operator
 - Create a secret
 - Deploy the daemonsets

-### Deploy the StorageOS Operator
+### Install the StorageOS operator

 To get started with our deployment of StorageOS we need to first deploy the StorageOS operator: